-My grandmother, who I lived with, was not a baseball fan at first, but had been a huge hockey fan when the New Haven Blades had played in the Eastern Hockey League.
-That was quite a rough and tumble brand of hockey.
+My grandmother, who I lived with, was not a baseball fan at first but had been a huge hockey fan when the New Haven Blades had played in the Eastern Hockey League.
+That was quite a rough-and-tumble brand of hockey.
 If you're not familiar with it, the movie Slapshot was supposedly based on that League.

 The Blades were long gone by the time I found the Mets.
 My Grandmother's natural inclination to cheer a team on transferred to the baseball team from Queens.
 In time, she became as loud and enthusiastic about the Mets as she had been for the Blades.
 It didn't slow her down a bit that we were in our living room rather than at a live sporting event.
 She rooted the only way she knew how, loudly and passionately.
 (I'm sure she missed the fights, however.)

-Looking back with some hard-earned wisdom I've managed to attain over the years, I really regret my inability to see my Grandmother clearly.
+Looking back with some hard-earned wisdom that I've managed to attain over the years, I really regret my inability to see my Grandmother clearly.
 She was literally the only one in the house that was always on my side.
-She was not very sophisticated perhaps, but was actually very intelligent in a way that a preteen dumbass like me was unable to see.
+She was not very sophisticated, perhaps, but was actually very intelligent in a way that a preteen dumbass like me was unable to see.
 Also, I wasn't nearly as smart as I thought I was.
 One thing that it took me many years to understand, long after she was gone, was that the way she rooted for a team was a type of genius that was far beyond my understanding.

 The Mets were, at best, a mediocre team with great pitching and little offense in the years following the 1969 Championship Team.
 If a Mets pitcher was handed a 1-run lead, he damned well better not give that run back if he hoped to secure a win.
 If the pitcher went out without his best stuff and gave up a few runs early, he knew that it was highly unlikely that he wouldn't be hung with a loss.
-If Tom Seaver had played how whole career with a better offensive team, he might have won 350 games.
+If Tom Seaver had played his whole career with a better offensive team, he might have won 350 games.
 Certainly more than 311.

 I thought that it was just stubbornness that kept her tuned in until the bitter end.
-When I got a little older and learned a little something about reading people, I came to appreciate what a great fan my Grandmother really was.
+When I got a little older and learned a little something about reading people, I finally came to appreciate what a great fan my Grandmother really was.
 Her attitude towards winning and losing saw each game as complete in and of itself.
 It mattered little if the Mets were competitive in the Division or hopelessly out of it.
 The game being played that day was everything.

-To my Grandmother, a victory in the most insignificant game in the worst of Met seasons was something to be fully enjoyed and treasured.
+To my Grandmother, a victory in the most insignificant game in the worst of Met seasons was something to be thoroughly enjoyed and treasured.
 A loss was just a momentary setback that could be remedied tomorrow.
 The saddest day of her time as a fan was October 21, 1973, when the Mets dropped Game 7 of the World Series to Oakland, and I had to explain to her that the You've Gotta Believe season was over.
 Not that anybody ever needed to tell her anything about believing.

 If there was one game that defined her fanhood, it was a game earlier in that 1973 season, when the Mets were far back in the standings and pretty much out of it.
 It was July 17, 1973, and the Mets were in Atlanta.
-They weren't the rivals that they would become years later, as the Braves were in the Western Division at the time, having moved from Milwaukee to Atlanta seven years earlier.
+They weren't the rivals they would become years later, as the Braves were in the Western Division at the time, having moved from Milwaukee to Atlanta seven years earlier.

 One of the things I love about baseball is that it is a thinking person's game, but I believe sometimes you get to a point as a fan where you lose the sheer joy of it, the thrill of victory, the good guys vs. the bad guys stuff.
 Put aside what you think you know and root fully and joyously, like a kid.
 Like my Grandmother.

 One of the greatest joys I had was taking her to a Mets game before she died.
-I was working a crappy job, and driving a car held together with duct tape and Bondo.
+I was working a crappy job and driving a car held together with duct tape and Bondo.
 It was just enough to get us to Shea to celebrate her birthday.
 In those olden times, you bought tickets by mail.
 I put a note with my request mentioning that I was taking my Grandmother to her first live Mets game, and it was her birthday.
 Could they please give me the best field box seats available?

 After I mailed it in, I thought about my note and chuckled.
 Like some jaded ticket person in New York was going to be moved by a request from some dumbass kid.

 When the tickets arrived the next week, I remember thinking that the seats they gave me were pretty good.
 When I got to the game, I discovered just how good they were.
 We were sitting in the field boxes, 3 rows back, directly in line with first base.
-That was the best seats I ever sat in for any Mets game, before or since.
+They were the best seats I ever sat in for any Mets game, before or since.
 Someone who opened the envelope with my ticket order actually read the note and gave a crap.
 What were the odds?

 I have to say, we didn't fit in that well with the others around us.
 It was me, my brother and my Grandmother.
 We all looked quite scruffy, especially me and my brother.
-It was the late 70s, and we both had a really long hair.
+It was the late 70s, and we both had really long hair.
 As for my Grandmother, she never spent much on clothes for herself.
 She wore an old, faded house dress to the game.

 The true miracle of that night in Queens was that the Mets won that game against the Pirates.
 That just didn't happen very often in the late 70s.
 I know I was pleasantly surprised.
-Not my Grandmother, she always expected a win.
+Not my Grandmother.
+She always expected a win.

 That's it for today.
 I'm back to work part-time now, so my posting schedule might get a little erratic.
 I'm still going to try to post every day for now.
-Thanks for stopping by, I hope to see you back here soon.
+Thanks for stopping by.
+I hope to see you back here soon.
 Take care, and be safe.

-Follow me on Twitter @MikeSteffanos
+Follow me on Twitter @MikeSteffanos.